jshtok/RepMet/README.md

 Before the benchmark can be executed, all the image paths in the roidb structure need to be replaced; all the rest of the paths are in the format `./data/…`, they should work once the Box content is copied under the repository root `RepMet/`.

+*Code package root:*
+The main execution script is `few_shot_benchmark.py`.
+It contains pathes for all required files relative to the `root` folder, where the source soude is deployed.
+The `root` string is hardcoded in line 39 of the `few_shot_benchmark.py`; please update it to your root folder before starting the work.

 ## Downloading Imagenet-LOC dataset
 The Imagenet-LOC dataset can be downloaded from `http://image-net.org/challenges/LSVRC/2017/download-images-1p39.php`, Specifically, to download and untar the dataset from command line, run